kprasadvnsi/tang-doc/content/getting-started/installing-USB-Driver/linux/_index.en.md

 ## Check for default linux driver

-Insert LicheeTang into your computer and execute lsusb to see the information.
+Insert Tang Primer into your computer and execute lsusb to see the information.
 Make sure USB VID:PID is `0547:1002` as shown in image below.

 ![lsusb](/getting-started/installing-USB-Driver/linux/images/237929105611360081.jpg "Check for default linux driver.")

 ## Create a new udev rule file

-Set udev rules to enable LicheeTang to be accessed by the plugdev group
+Set udev rules to enable Tang Primer to be accessed by the plugdev group

 Execute the following command in terminal to create a new udev rules file.